bikash-singh-au7/JunkFileOrganizer/README.md

 ```

-#### 1. arrange():
+#### 1. organize():
-The `arrange()` method is base method of this module because it works as a navigator.
+The `organize()` method is base method of this module because it works as a navigator.
 In this method i wrote the user input for both directory any user choise for how to arrange theirs file.

 #### 2. make_base_directory(path):
 The `make_base_directory(path)` methods is used to create the base directory (arranged).
 All the sorted or arranged files are stored in this directory.